-Your comments about this publication will help us to improve it for you.
-Comment in the space below, giving specific page and paragraph references whenever possible.
-All comments become the property of IBM.
+Your comments about this publication will help us to produce better publications for your use.
+If you wish to comment, please use the space provided below, giving specific page and paragraph references.

-Please do not use this form to ask technical questions about IBM systems and programs or to request copies of publications.
-Rather, direct such questions or requests to your local IBM representative.
+Please do not use this form to ask technical questions about the system or equipment or to make requests for copies of publications.
+Instead, make such inquiries or requests to your IBM representative or to the IBM Branch Office serving your locality.